 Professor Lisa Gasteen AO.

 Life Memberships have been awarded to honour Joseph Ward OBE, distinguished opera and voice coach, and

 Theo Baer, Hal Davis and Jennette Johnstone for their many years of dedicated service to the Society.

 Honorary Membership: John Rotar, winner of the 2013 Bicentenary Competition for Composers.

 The Management Committee

 Many of our members give financial support to the Society.
-Donations are tax-deductible and contribute to the awards we give to promising students.
+Donations are tax-deductible and contribute to the charitable work of the Society.